canonical/testflinger/docs/reference/test-phases.rst

             │   └── ubuntu-logo.png
             └── script.sh

+  The Testflinger CLI also accepts an optional `--attachments-relative-to` argument.
+When provided, relative paths are interpreted in relation to this reference path, instead of the current working directory.

+  It is often convenient for that reference path to be the directory where the Testflinger job file itself is located (e.g. when the job file and the attachments are stored together).
+In other words, attachments specified with relative paths are resolved in relation to the location of the job file.
+For these cases, the command-line flag `--attachments-relative-to-job-file` can be used, without the need to provide the reference path explicitly.

-In this example, there is no `url` field under the `provision_data` to specify where to download the provisioning image from.
+In the example above, there is no `url` field under the `provision_data` to specify where to download the provisioning image from.
 Instead, there is a `use_attachment` field that indicates which attachment should be used as a provisioning image.
 The presence of *either* `url` or `use_attachment` is required.